lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Getting-Ready/index.rst

 * Summit deployment on the afternoon of Day 16.

 From the time that the work closes to the end of deployment artifact is about one week.
-When things go well, the time can be slightly shorter, but the one week timeframe allows for issues to be discovered and resolved.
+When things go well, the time can be slightly shorter, but the one week time frame allows for issues to be discovered and resolved.
 The gap between the initial NTS deployment and all CSCs available is to give the developers enough time to react to changes in the interface.
 If possible, try to inform folks of those changes ahead of time, but this is not always possible.
 Integration testing is confined to a day and a half in order to not keep the NTS closed for general use for too long.
-The summit deployment time is always after 4 PM summit time the following Tuesday after the NTS deployment.
+The summit deployment time is always after 5 PM summit time the following Tuesday after the NTS deployment.

 .. _vanward: https://vanward.lsst.io